-- \sqcap Detentions will be served from 3:30-4:00 p.m. with a staff member. - \sqcap Failure to serve the detention the date it is given may result in an additional detention. - \square Parents/guardians will be contacted immediately when a student receives a detention. - \sqcap Students will provide their own transportation. - $\hfill \square$ No exceptions will be made for extracurricular activities. - $\hfill \hfill \hfill$
+- Obtaining will be served from 3:30-4:00 or 3:30-4:30 p.m. with a staff member. - Failure to serve the detention the date it is given may result in an additional detention. - o Parents/guardians will be contacted immediately when a student receives a detention. - Students will provide their own transportation. - No exceptions will be made for extracurricular activities. - Tardiness for the detention means that the student may receive an additional detention. - Detentions will not be served during the school day. - Recess is no longer an allowable time during the school day to serve a detention as defined by the August 2021 State Recess Bill.